Romania in the Eurovision Song Contest 2013: Controversy

-Following Selecția Națională 2013, a protest group on Facebook was created that sought to boycott the results and call into question jury member Ştefan Naftanailă's votes, who awarded zero points to Luminița Anghel.
-Anghel also accused that the zero points from Naftanailă, who voted "taking into account the quality of the song, the interpretation and the performer's ability to cope with this contest", had something personal to do with her and was done intentionally in order for Cezar to win.
+Following Selecția Națională 2013, a protest group on Facebook was created that sought to boycott the results and call into question jury member Ştefan Naftanailă who awarded zero points to Luminița Anghel.
+Anghel also accused that the zero points from Naftanailă, who claimed to have voted "taking into account the quality of the song, the interpretation and the performer's ability to cope with this contest", had something personal to do with her and was done intentionally in order for Cezar to win.
 Project manager of the competition, Dan Manoliu, stated that the results meet the criteria for the competition despite being also surprised with Naftanailă's votes.

 Promotion

 Cezar made several appearances across Europe to specifically promote "It's My Life" as the Romanian Eurovision entry.
 On 13 April, Cezar performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Marlayne and Linda Wagenmakers.
 On 21 April, Cezar performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
-On 28 April, Cezar took part in promotional activities in Brussels, Belgium where he performed during the Romanian Spring Festival, which was held at the Fish Market Square, and the Le You Gay Tea Dance - You'rovision event, which was held at the Le You nightclub.
+On 28 April, Cezar took part in promotional activities in Brussels, Belgium where he performed during the Romanian Spring Festival which was held at the Fish Market Square, and the Le You Gay Tea Dance - You'rovision event which was held at the Le You venue.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 17 January 2013, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 17 January 2013, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Romania was placed into the second semi-final, to be held on 16 May 2013, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2013 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Romania was set to perform last in position 17, following the entry from Switzerland.

 All three shows were broadcast in Romania on TVR1, TVRi and TVR HD with commentary by Liana Stanciu.
 The Romanian spokesperson, who announced the Romanian votes during the final, was Sonia Argint.